 No. Zoologie Pet Services will administer positive reinforcement for pets in accordance with your training guidelines, but our primary goal is to ensure that your pet is safe, healthy and happy.
 If there is a disciplinary problem, we will notify you.

 No, we believe your pets will be happier in their own home, with their own surroundings, following their own routine.
-You also get the added benefit of someone coming and going from your home, deterring any possible crime, watering your plants and grabbing your mail at no extra charge!
+You also get the added benefit of someone coming and going from your home, deterring any possible crime, watering your plants and grabbing your mail!

 We will be happy to purchase any necessary items for you for a $10 restocking fee, plus the cost of items purchased.

 We base our rates on the time we spend at your home, not per pet.
-Please keep in mind that we can only walk 2 dogs at a time.
-If you have more than 2 dogs that need to be walked, we will need to increase the visit time.
+Please keep in mind that we can only walk two dogs at a time.
+If you have more than two dogs, we will need to increase the visit time.

 Yes, at no additional charge.
 This includes pills, drops, ointments, lotions and injections.

-We accept checks or cash.
-You can also pay online through Venmo or PayPal.
+We accept cash, checks, Venmo and PayPal.
 Please keep in mind that we add a 2% fee to all payments made via PayPal.

 We don’t have strict cancellation policies, life happens!
 Please give us as much notice as possible if you need to cancel.
 We will not charge you as long as we haven’t arrived at your home.